terminaldweller/mutator/README.md

 TDD tests are created for each added feature which are stored under the **test** folder in the repo.<br/>
 Smoke tests and Daily builds are conducted to make sure the code base builds correctly more than once every day.<br/>
 Everytime there is a new commit, the code base is buildable and runnable.
 If you are having problems, raise an issue or let me know.<br/>
+The code base uses Coverity for static analysis and CI Travis for checking the build matrix.<br/>

 ### Notes
 #### **The project will be updated everytime there is a major LLVM release and will use those libraries instead of the old ones.**